ata-bruna/dat550/README.md

 ## Additional packages

-- This project requires TensorFlow 2.3+, and Python 3.9.
+- This project requires TensorFlow 2.3+, Sklearn libraries.
+As well as Python 3.9.

 ### Importing the pretrained weights for the embedding matrix